codurance/site/src/_posts/2019-04-16-containers-with-docker.md

 CMD ["java", "-jar", "build/libs/realworldkata-1.0-SNAPSHOT-all.jar"]
 ```

-With the `Dockerfile` ready, we can build a image and create a container from it.
+With the `Dockerfile` ready, we can build an image and create a container from it.

 ```shell
 $ docker build . --tag "realworld"